jvanasco/facebook_utils/README.md

 The current exception class inheritance is:

     ApiError
         ApiAuthError
             ApiAuthExpiredError
         ApiApplicationError
         ApiResponseError
         ApiRuntimeError
             ApiRuntimeVerirficationFormatError
             ApiRuntimeGrantError
             ApiRuntimeScopeError
             ApiRuntimeGraphMethodError
         ApiUnhandledError
+    AuthenticatedHubRequired

 `ApiError` instances contain:
     code (facebook specific, not http code)
     type (as dictacted by facebook)
     message (possibly dictated by facebook)
     raised (the trapped error that raised this, if available) response (the repsonse in error, if available)

+`AuthenticatedHubRequired` will be raised if a non-authenticated hub tries to perform authenticated actions

 the `api_proxy` will catch *most* errors.  since this is in development, i'm raising uncaught exceptions.
 There will be a future "ApiUnhandledError"